Why Choose an Anthem Dental Plan?

 In this article

 Anthem, also known as Anthem Blue Cross or Anthem Blue Cross Blue Shield, is one of the nation's best-known insurers, offering a variety of health coverage through several different brands.
-Taken together, Anthem brands represent one of the largest health benefits providers in the United States.
+Taken together, Anthem brands represent one of the largest health benefits providers in the country.
 While widely known for their health insurance products, Anthem also has a robust selection of specialty insurance plans which includes dental coverage.
 Anthem dental insurance products cover Americans across the country and the company boasted total dental membership of over six million people for the year 2020.
-Anthem's dental products can be purchased either individually by consumers or by businesses for group dental plans.
+Anthem's dental products can be purchased individually by consumers or in group policies for businesses.